BBetz907/skills_test/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of skills_test is to ...
+The goal of skills_test is to create a practical skills test for a data analyst or intern candidate

 ---